 Other common tools that I use are transfer on death deeds and beneficiary designations.
 If you stay on top of who you have as the beneficiary of your assets, you can structure it so that nothing passes through probate.
 If you don’t have a beneficiary designated, then that asset is going to pass through probate because there is no beneficiary and it falls into your probate estate.

 For more information on Probate In The Absence Of Any Assets, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (512) 851-1248 today.
+Get the information and legal answers you are seeking by contacting us today.